Clevedon a Victorian seaside town

 Clevedon is a beautiful Victorian seaside resort overlooking the Severn Estuary, in North Somerset.

 Popular features include the grade 1 listed Clevedon Pier, Clevedon sea front with pebbled beaches, a marine lake and ornamental gardens all within a 10 minute walk of each other.
 There is a selection of stylish cafes and restaurants situated next to the Pier, to sit back and take in the fantastic scenery.

 Clevedon is a beautiful spot all year round for taking a stroll along the promenade, overlooking the beach, enjoying fish and chips or an ice-cream in the summer.
 The town is also home to the Curzon cinema which is the world’s oldest purpose built cinema which is still in working order.
 This is a unique experience which will truly take you back in time.

-Hill Road offers a selection of unique and quirky locally owned shops for an afternoon of tea and browsing the shops.
+Hill Road offers a selection of unique, locally owned, specialist shops for an afternoon of tea and browsing the shops.

 For walkers there are some fantastic routes, including Poets’ Walk, for a hillside walk or picnic with sea views.